 Ok, maybe not.
 But it is a real sport.
 And people do play it.
 In fact, WE play it.
 So whether you’re a complete newbie who has never heard of the sport or a really experienced Korfball player, head on down to St Mary Redcliffe School and join Bristol Thunder Korfball Club.

-Korfball is competitive – We currently have 4 teams in 3 different leagues at regional and local level so you can take the sport as seriously as you’d like.
+Korfball is competitive – We currently have 4 teams spread across the England National League, Western Regional League and South West local level so you can take the sport as seriously as you’d like.
 If all you’re after is a bit of a coordinated exercise and a chance to make new friends then Korfball is the sport for you!
-Likewise, if you would like to tell your grandkids someday that you helped Bristol Thunder win the nationals then Korfball is also the sport for you!
+Likewise, if you would like to tell your grandkids someday that you helped Bristol Thunder win the nationals and represented your country then Korfball is also the sport for you!

 Korfball is not sexist – Korfball is a mixed gender sport which means anyone really is welcome at Bristol Thunder.
 A game requires four boys and four girls and we have a great mix of both with a wide range of abilities – from complete beginners to internationals (Wales counts!).
 Don’t worry though, the rules state that girls and boys cannot mark each other.